 Reason: Amendments of the current constitution (rules) of the Papatoetoe Central Main Street Society are required to ensure those rules pertaining to the BID programme and BID targeted rate grant are not inconsistent with the Auckland Council Business Improvement District (BID) Policy.

 Motion 9: That the Papatoetoe Central Main Street Society approve accepted the

+new constitution (rules) date 2022.

-Moved: Albert Lim Seconded: Steven Walker
+Moved: Albert Lim

+Seconded: Steven Walker

 11. BUSINESS PLAN